gsskk/nonebot-plugin-dify/README.md

 - `<replied_message>`: The content of a message that the user has replied to.
 This provides immediate, direct context for their query.
 - `<personalization>`: **Primary Directive.** If present, its instructions for your personality and tone override all other rules.
 This is your core identity.
 - `<group_profile>`: Background data on the group's dynamics and interests.
 Use this to align your tone and topics with the group.
-- `<group_members>`: Brief persona tags for relevant group members (sender and mentioned users).
-Helps identify who's who and who's a Bot.
-- `<user_profile>`: Information about the specific user you're talking to.
-Use this for personalized responses.
+- `<sender_persona>`: **Specific persona for the current sender.** In group chats, these are brief tags.
+In private chats, this is a detailed user profile.
+Use this to tailor your response specifically to the person you are talking to right now.
 - `<history>`: The immediate preceding conversation.
+Format: `Nickname(ID): message`.
 Use this for situational awareness.
 - `<user_query>`: The specific message aimed at you.

 [RESPONSE_LOGIC]